afiodorov/afiodorov.github.io/_posts/2016-11-19-how-much-sampling-is-enough.md

 I was asked the following question yesterday:

 > Imagine a factory produces defective products.
 We grab \\(n\\) products from
-> the production line and find that \\(n_d\\) of them is defective, thus we
+> the production line and find that \\(n_d\\) of them are defective, thus we
-> extrapolate that \\(n_d / n \\) percentage of products are defective.
+> extrapolate that \\(n_d / n \\) percentage of products is defective.
 > However, how confident are we about our estimate?
 How many products should we
 > sample?

 Aha!
-The universe has prepared me for this kind of question!
-Be prepared to converted to Bayesianism because this example is particularly well-suited for such framework.
+The universe has prepared me for these kind of questions!
+Be prepared to be converted to Bayesianism because this example is particularly well-suited for such framework.

 Let's begin: assume that there are \\(N\\) products in total and whether a product is defective is modelled by Bernoulli distribution with mean \\(p\\).